What Is Generally Accepted Accounting Principles (GAAP) in Finance

 Why GAAP Is the Financial Reporting Backbone

-GAAP is vital for trust in financial markets.
-It is a promise of clear reporting and accountability to investors.
+GAAP is a promise of clear reporting and accountability to investors.
 GAAP values accuracy and fairness, making financial statements more than just numbers.
 They become stories of a company’s financial health.

 Accounting isn’t just about the numbers that the public sees.
 Managerial accounting gives internal stakeholders like managers detailed insights for making decisions.